-Flora monitoring was completed during the spring survey period at each of the nine permanent monitoring plots described above, following survey methods prescribed in the NSW Biodiversity Assessment Method (BAM) (DPIE 2020).
+Flora monitoring was completed during the spring survey period at eight of the permanent monitoring plots described above, following survey methods prescribed in the NSW Biodiversity Assessment Method (BAM) (DPIE 2020).

-This involved a 20 m by 20 m floristic plot to assess species composition and structure, and a 20 m by 50 m plot to assess vegetation function.
+This involved a 20m by 20m floristic plot to assess species composition and structure, and a 20m by 50m plot to assess vegetation function.
 The function attributes collected under the BAM include tree stem size, hollow-bearing tree counts, and ground cover (litter, bare ground, cryptogram, and rock).
-The ground cover attributes are collected via five 1 m by 1 m plots along the midline, see Figure 6.
+The ground cover attributes are collected via five 1m by 1m plots along the midline, see Figure 6.